The Sam Bonds Bluegrass Jam

 The host may open the floor for someone else to lead a song, but we do ask musicians to keep in mind the nature of this jam.
 This means songs with few chords and simple structures, as well as being rhythmically appropriate for the instruments at the jam.
 6 part epics complete with transitions, tempo changes, fireworks, and circles and arrows on the back explaining each one are great for your band, but for this jam, simplicity reigns.

 WHAT YOU SHOULD KNOW

 Ability levels range from beginners to seasoned vets.
 All are welcome to play, but a basic musical proficiency is assumed.
 Most of the songs follow basic progressions, often (but not always) using progressions based on I-IV-V, with the occasional II or b7 thrown in.
 Knowing how to navigate swing-type/rhythm changes will also be occasionally helpful.
 Rhytmically, we live on the backbeat; get familiar with the 'boom-chuck' ryhthm.
 Guitars, bring a capo.
+I know you don't need one; bring it anyways.
 If you need help with any of these concepts, a google search will likely turn up a million resources that should be able to get you going in the right direction.

 The schedule for each jam's host is listed on the left.
 The host's job is to generally keep things moving along, and keep song selections appropriate to the situation.
 While the nature of the jam is open, the host may make decisions in the best interest of the jam.